rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

 Tired of writing the same 'ol boilerplate code for command line scripts?
 Want a standard, simple way to create a Perl script?
-`CLI::Simple` makes it easy to create scripts that take options, commands and arguments.
+`CLI::Simple` makes it easy to create scripts that take _options_, _commands_ and _arguments_.

+## Features

+- accept command line arguments ala [GetOptions::Long](https://metacpan.org/pod/GetOptions%3A%3ALong)
+- supports commands and command arguments
+- automatically add a logger
+- easily add usage notes
+- create setter/getters for your script

-Command line scripts often take options, sometimes a command and perhaps arguments to those commands.
-For example, consider the script `myscript` that takes options and implements a few commands (_biz_, _buz_) with arguments.
+Command line scripts often take _options_, sometimes a _command_ and perhaps _arguments_ to those commands.
+For example, consider the script `myscript` that takes options and implements a few commands (_send-message_, _receive-message_) that also take with arguments.

     myscript [options] command args

+or

+    myscript command [options] args

 Examples:

-    myscript --foo bar --log-level debug biz 1
+    myscript --foo bar --log-level debug send-message "Hello World" now

-    myscript --bar --log-level info buz message "Hello World"
+    myscript --bar --log-level info receive-message

 Using `CLI::Simple` to implement this script looks like this...